 StarHub shares seen bottoming out as incoming CEO steps up

-"There is a bottom," said Ramakrishna Maruvada, an analyst at Daiwa Securities Group Inc. He upgraded the shares to hold from sell last week, citing the plunge this year as evidence that the challenges from rival carriers and from entertainment platforms like Netflix Inc have been adequately discounted.
+"There is a bottom," Ramakrishna Maruvada, an analyst at Daiwa Securities Group Inc, said.
+He upgraded the shares to hold from sell last week, citing the plunge this year as evidence that the challenges from rival carriers and from entertainment platforms like Netflix Inc have been adequately discounted.

 Earnings per share probably slumped 38 per cent to $S0.03 in the quarter ended June, according to the average analyst estimate, an eighth straight quarter of decline.

-StarHub "has always been and will continue to be committed to driving the business and delivering shareholder value", Jeannie Ong, the company's chief strategic partnership officer said.
+StarHub "has always been and will continue to be committed to driving the business and delivering shareholder value", Jeannie Ong, the company's chief strategic partnership officer said in an e-mailed response.
 "For example, we are boosting network and customer service quality to drive cost efficiencies and accelerating organic and inorganic growth in our enterprise business."

 The company declined to comment on the incoming CEO's plans for the company ahead of his start date.